Dineshbabu-A/EmployeeManagement-SpringMVC/README.md

 ## 📋 Project Summary

 A Spring MVC web application for performing CRUD operations on Employee data using JSP, Hibernate (JPA), and MySQL.
-Currently, only the Create operation is implemented.
-Other CRUD operations will be added soon.

 ---

 ## 🚀 Features